bhauman/bhauman.github.com/_posts/2013-08-22-channels-of-channels-dots-game-refactor.md

 {% endhighlight %}

-The <code>tap-until</code> utility function does just what we need.
-It moves messages from one channel to another while a certain as long as the end predicate is not met.
-It also returns a channel created by the
+The <code>tap-until</code> utility function moves messages from one channel to another as long as the end predicate is not met.
+It also returns a channel created by the <code>go</code> expression.
+Channels created by a <code>go</code> expression return the last value of the expression.
+This allows us to block on a call to
-<code>go</code> expression.
-Channels created by a <code>go</code>
+<code>tap-until</code> and wait for it to forward all the messages
-expression return the last value of the expression.
-This allows us to block on on a call to <code>tap-until</code> and wait for it to forward all the messages until the end predicate is met.
+until the end predicate is met.

 Next we'll change the <code>draw-chan</code> function to use
 <code>tap-until</code> utility below.